MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-jessie.md

 Barcode Reader
 ~~~~

-Now your jukebox knows which device to listen to when you are swiping your cards or keyrings.
+Now your Phoniebox knows which device to listen to when you are swiping your cards or keyrings.

 ## Copy the RFID chip configuration file